 However, the study also demonstrated that there were no discernable long-term benefits.
 If you have acupuncture you’re going to need to keep having it.

-Interestingly other research has shown that acupuncture is exceptionally effective at dealing with tension headaches.
+Interestingly other research has shown that Acupuncture in New York City, and elsewhere, is exceptionally effective at dealing with tension headaches.
 In fact, research suggests that the frequency of these headaches actually reduces when having regular acupuncture sessions.

 General pain is also reduced, as demonstrated by a study of knee pain.
 The research showed that the use of painkillers was delayed when patients were receiving acupuncture to offset the pain.